 top of page

-Our main scientific goal is to uncover the genetic mechanisms of human diseases using contemporary approaches, such as single-cell sequencing, genome-wide library construction and systems biology techniques on human, animal and cell models.
+Our main scientific goal is to uncover the genetic mechanisms of human diseases using contemporary approaches such as single-cell sequencing, genome-wide library construction, and systems biology techniques applied to human, animal, and cell models.

 Complex structures and functions of the brain inevitably cause a diverse array of developmental problems, frequently giving rise to patients who suffer from various structural and functional defects.